dayton-outar/glif/algos/js/codility/stacks-queues/STONEWALL.md

 The detailed breakdown of the solution offers some hint into providing the most optimal algorithm to solve this problem.

 Credit should be given to [Yaseen Shaik](https://github.com/yaseenshaik) for the solution below provided from [this repo](https://github.com/yaseenshaik/codility-solutions-javascript).
-See his solution to this problem below.

 ```js
 function solution(H) {